Resolutions of moduli spaces and homological stability: Introduction and statement of results

 \subsection{Outline}

-In \S\ref{sec:SimplicialSpaces} we give some standard notions concerning semi-simplicial spaces and the spectral sequence coming from their skeletal filtration.
-In \S\ref{sec:ModuliSurfaces} we give a careful definition of the moduli spaces $\mathcal{M}^\theta(F;\delta)$, and discuss the gluing and stabilisation maps between them.
-We also give a definition of the $\theta$-mapping class group.
-In \S \ref{sec:ResolutionsOrientable} we define ``resolutions" of our moduli spaces for orientable surfaces and establish their properties, and in \S \ref{sec:ResolutionsNonorientable} we give the analogous resolutions for non-orientable surfaces.
+In Section \ref{sec:SimplicialSpaces} we describe some standard notions concerning semi-simplicial spaces and the spectral sequence coming from their skeletal filtration.
+In Section \ref{sec:ModuliSurfaces} and \ref{sec:FlexModel} we give a careful definition of the moduli spaces $\mathcal{M}^\theta(F;\ell_{\partial F})$, and introduce several different models for these spaces, and for the stabilisation maps between them.
+In Section \ref{sec:Resolutions} we define semi-simplicial ``resolutions" of our moduli spaces, and establish their properties.

-In \S \ref{sec:kTriviality} we introduce the notion of $k$-triviality of a tangential structure $\theta$, a property that may be verified from knowing only the sets $\pi_0(\mathcal{M}^\theta(F;\delta))$ and the stabilisation maps between them.
+In Section \ref{sec:kTriviality} we introduce the notion of $k$-triviality of a tangential structure $\theta$, and show that it may be verified by knowing only the sets $\pi_0(\mathcal{M}^\theta(F;\ell_{\partial F}))$ and the stabilisation maps between them.
 For a tangential structure $\theta$, enjoying the property of $k$-triviality will be the key requirement in proving that moduli spaces of $\theta$-surfaces have stability.
-In \S\ref{sec:StabilityTheorems} we give the statements of our main results, Theorems \ref{thm:StabOrientableSurfaces} and \ref{thm:StabNonorientableSurfaces}.
-We then show how to deduce the results of \S \ref{sec:StatementOfResults} from these theorems.
+In Section \ref{sec:StabilityTheorems} we give the statements of our main results, Theorems \ref{thm:StabOrientableSurfaces} and \ref{thm:StabNonorientableSurfaces}.
+We then show how to deduce the results of Sections \ref{sec:QuantOrientable} and \ref{sec:QuantNonorientable} from these theorems.

-In \S \ref{sec:StabilityOrientable} -- \ref{sec:StabilityNonorientable} we give the proofs of the theorems of \S \ref{sec:StabilityTheorems}, which is a spectral sequence argument hinging on the notion of $k$-triviality.
-In \S\ref{sec:LastBoundary} we discuss stability for closing the last boundary component, and we give a new argument that uses in an important way that we are working with diffeomorphism groups and not mapping class groups.
-In Appendix \ref{app:CxArcs} we deduce the connectivities of certain complexes of arcs in surfaces, starting from results of Harer \cite{H} and Wahl \cite{Wahl}, which are necessary to prove the results of \S\ref{sec:ModuliSurfaces}.
+In Section \ref{sec:ZeroInHomology} we give the main technical application of the notion of $k$-triviality, which is showing that certain long compositions of relative stabilisation maps are zero in homology.
+In Sections \ref{sec:PfOrientable} and \ref{sec:PfNonorientable} we give the proofs of the theorems of Section \ref{sec:StabilityTheorems}, which is a spectral sequence argument hinging on the notion of $k$-triviality.
+In Section \ref{sec:LastBoundary} we discuss stability for closing the last boundary component, and we give a new argument that uses in an important way that we are working with diffeomorphism groups and not mapping class groups.
+In Section \ref{sec:StableHomology} we explain how, once homological stability has been established, the stable homology may be calculated.

+In Appendix \ref{app:CxArcs} we deduce the connectivities of certain complexes of arcs in surfaces, starting from results of Harer \cite{H} and Wahl \cite{Wahl}, which are necessary to prove the results of Section \ref{sec:Resolutions}.
 This is included as an appendix as it may be of interest independent of the body of the article.